openebs/website/website/src/blogs/how-to-deploy-a-cassandra-cluster-ring-on-kubernetes-openebs.md

      NAME DESIRED CURRENT AGE
      cassandra 3 3 5m

 If you don’t see all 3 replicas ready, you can check status of pods to watch progress.
-For example, i ran `kubectl get pods` after 2 minutes below.
+For example, I ran `kubectl get pods` after 2 minutes below.
 First node was ready and second was still creating.
 All three pods were ready after around 5 minutes.

     ubuntu@ip-172–23–1–236:~/openebs/k8s/demo/cassandra$ kubectl get pods
      NAME READY STATUS RESTARTS AGE